- Home

 Should You Buy the 2022 Ford F-150 Lightning?

-With 280 owner complaints and 9 recalls, multiple owners report serious issues.
+Reports run heavy: 280 owner complaints and 9 recalls.
 Problem areas include power train (78).

-Unless priced well below market and covered by a comprehensive warranty, buyers should explore more reliable alternatives.
-If purchasing, an independent mechanical inspection is essential.
+Skip this one unless the price is well below market and a comprehensive warranty is included.
+If you do proceed, an independent mechanical inspection is essential.

 Compared to the 2023 Ford F-150 Lightning, which scored 6 points higher.